Henry Lincoln Johnson

-Henry Lincoln "Linc" Johnson (July 27, 1870 – September 10, 1925) was an American attorney and politician from the state of Georgia.
+Henry Lincoln Johnson (July 27, 1870 – September 10, 1925) was an African-American attorney and politician from the state of Georgia.
 He is best remembered as one of the most prominent African-American Republicans of the first two decades of the 20th century and as a leader of the dominant black-and-tan faction of the Republican Party of Georgia.
 He was appointed by President William Howard Taft as Recorder of Deeds for the District of Columbia, at the time regarded as the premier political patronage position reserved for black Americans, and one of four appointees known as Taft's "Black Cabinet".

 Following the Democratic administration of Woodrow Wilson, Johnson was again appointed Recorder of the Deeds for the District in June 1921 by Republican President Warren G. Harding, but his appointment was rejected by the United States Senate, meeting in executive session and based largely on the opposition of the two Democratic senators from Georgia, a prerogative of the Senate.
 His rejection garnered newspaper headlines and marked the finish of Johnson's national political influence.
 Harding's administration worked with Georgia Republicans to reorganize the party to reduce black-and-tan influence, already declining due to the state's disenfranchisement of black voters.

 Johnson returned to his law practice in the capital.
-He died on September 10, 1925 at the Freedmen's Hospital after having a stroke at his home in Washington, D.C.
+He died on September 10, 1925, at the Freedmen's Hospital after having a stroke at his home in Washington, D.C.

 Biography

 Early years

-Henry Lincoln Johnson, known to family and friends as "Linc," was born on July 27, 1870 in Augusta, Georgia to former slaves Martha Ann and Peter Johnson.
+Henry Lincoln Johnson, known to family and friends as "Linc," was born on July 27, 1870, in Augusta, Georgia to former slaves Martha Ann and Peter Johnson.
 His parents strongly encouraged education.

 Johnson attended Atlanta University, a historically black college, and graduated in 1888.
 Excluded from law schools in the South because of segregation, he went north to attend the University of Michigan, obtaining a law degree in 1892.
 After passing the Georgia bar exam, Johnson opened a law practice in Atlanta.
 He eventually became the corporate attorney for the Atlanta Life Insurance Company, a major black-owned business.

 In 1903 Johnson married Georgia Douglas, who also graduated from what is now Clark Atlanta University.
 She was 10 years younger than he.
 She achieved literary fame as a poet associated with the Harlem Renaissance.
 Together the couple had two sons, Peter Douglas Johnson and Henry Lincoln Johnson, Jr. The latter became a notable attorney in his own right.